Balance of Commerce and Nature

 - Local Waterfront Revitalization Projects – Through support from the NYS Department of State, Division of Coastal Resources, and funded under Title 11 of the Environmental Protection Act, CAP-21 is assiting towns to develop long-term master plans for preservation and balanced use of their waterfronts.
 Rebuilding of the Navigation Docks in Old Forge, a waterfront usage area in Forestport, and improvements at Arrowhead Park are being supported through these projects.

 - 90 Miler Blueway Revitalization – The intent of this project is to develop a regional strategy for community revitalization, sustainable economic development and enhanced public access to waterways in the corridor between Old Forge and Saranac Lake.
 CAP-21 will be supporting a list of priority implementation projects along the Blueway including the development of a master plan for the Old Forge waterfront.

 - Trails Development – CAP-21 has supported prior work on the McCauley Trails, the TOBIE Trail and is currently working with the Town of Inlet on the Elaine Townsend Trail which will connect the northern part of Inlet (from Seventh Lake House) to the business district, the Inlet School and Fern and Arrowhead Parks.
 It will also provide a connector for portions of the TOBIE with Inlet snowmobile trails and the Moose River Plains.

-CAP-21 will be issuing a Blueway report in 2012.
+CAP-21 issued the 90 Miler Blueway Trail Strategy report in June 2013.
 For more information on any of the CAP-21 environmental projects please contact us at firstname.lastname@example.org .